minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 	4 2 6 1 3 7 5 8

-Now we have a list of size 1, so it’s already sorted and we return.
+Now we have a list of size 1, so it's already sorted and we return.
 Backtracking, we look at the right half of the final two-person list:

 	4 2 6 1 3 7 5 8